 UPDATE: 19/05/21 The pair take it in turns for incubation duty

-UPDATE: 12/04/21 Some suprising snow this morning, but the female did an excellent job keping the eggs warm
+UPDATE: 12/04/21 Some surprising snow this morning, but the female did an excellent job keeping the eggs warm

 UPDATE: 11/04/21 Full time incubation